inzo-ai/telegram-bot/README.md

     ```

 3.  **Create ABI directory:**
-    Create an `abi/` directory in the root of the project and place your smart contract ABI JSON files there:
+    Create an `abi/` directory in the root of the project and place your smart contract ABI JSON files there (Get these from - https://github.com/inzo-ai/new-contracts)
     *   `claimOracleRelay.abi.json`
     *   `inzoUSD.abi.json`
     *   `insuranceFundManager.abi.json`
     *   `policyLedger.abi.json`

 4.  **Set up environment variables:**
-    Create a `.env` file in the root of the project.
-Copy the contents from `.env.example` (if provided) or use the template below and fill in your actual values:
+    Create a `.env` file in the root of the project:

     ```env
     # Telegram Bot